hbc/NGS_Data_Analysis_Course/sessionIV/lessons/03_bcbio_nextgen.md

 ![bcbio-input](../img/bcbio-input.png)

 The files we will use as input are the **raw untrimmed FASTQ files**.
-We will need to copy them over from the `untrimmed_fastq` directory and into our current directory:
+We will need to copy them over from the `hbctraining` directory and into our current directory:

-	cp ~/ngs_course/rnaseq/data/untrimmed_fastq/*.fq .
+	cp /groups/hbctraining/ngs-data-analysis2016/rnaseq/bcbio-rnaseq/*.fq .

 In addition to the data files, `bcbio` requires a **comma separated value file containing sample metadata**.
 The first column must contain the header `samplename` which corresponds to the FASTQ filenames you are running the analysis on.
 You can add a `description` column to change the sample name originally supplied by the file name, to this value (i.e. a short name).
 And finally, any columns that follow can contain additional information on each sample.